Skip to main content

 });

-This event is fired whenever a conversion is triggered (ie, when a goal has been reached).
+This event triggers when a conversion triggers (i.e., when a goal is reached).

 Data available in the event